kstasik/schema-tools/README.md

 ### Merge openapi and bump

-If you microservice is splitted to more than one service (and is exposed under same ingress) you may find it useful to create one openapi definition:
+If you microservice is split to more than one service (and is exposed under same ingress) you may find it useful to create one openapi definition:

 ```
 schematools process merge-openapi <file> --with <with>